viparthasarathy/top-100/README.md

 # Top100

 This gem allows the user to interact with the Billboard's Top 100 via the command line interface.
 Users can acquire a real time list of trending songs and acquire more information about the artists responsible for the works.
-Information is acquired through the use of the Nokogiri gem and OpenUri in order to data scrape information from the Billboard website.
+Users can also open up Spotify links in their default browser of any songs they wish to hear.
+Information is acquired through the use of the Nokogiri gem and OpenUri in order to scrape data and information from the Billboard website.

 ## Installation